-Have your employer failed to take necessary steps to help resolve conflicts between employees in the workplace?
+- Have your employer failed to take the necessary steps to help resolve conflicts between employees in the workplace?

-Have your employer failed to resolve and give attention to your complaints about safety concerns, discrimination, and others issues or hazards in the workplace?
+- Have your employer failed to resolve and give attention to your complaints about safety concerns, discrimination, and other issues or hazards in the workplace?

 - Have your employer failed to maintain confidentiality in the workplace?